Pine Cone Forest Small World Winter Activity

 - aluminum foil

-Prepare a base for the wooded area by flattening the play dough to the desired thickness, either with a rolling pine or simply by pressing the dough with fingers and hands (great for strengthening fine motor muscles!).
+Prepare a base for the wooded area by flattening the play dough to the desired thickness with a kids rolling pin, or simply by pressing the dough with fingers and hands.

-The base doesn't have to be flat - it can be thick and lumpy in places.
+- The base doesn't have to be perfectly flat - it can be thick and lumpy in places.

 Sprinkle paper snowflakes from the hole punch onto the trees.
-You don't have to glue the snowflakes - they can be removed and sprinkled over the trees and base again.
+You don't have to glue the snowflakes - they can be removed and sprinkled over the trees and base over and over.

 Roll small pieces of foil to make icy shapes.